Jayant Sinha: In the media

 Sinha was recognized as the Best Lok Sabha MP of the Year 2021 while the Standing Committee on Finance was awarded the Best Parliamentary Committee in 2022, 2023, and 2024.
 Based on his five year record, he was awarded as a top Parliamentarian by the President of India.

-Sinha has been quoted widely in the global media for his views on business and economic policy, including in The Economist, the Wall Street Journal, Business Week, the New York Times, CNN, Bloomberg, and CNBC.
+Sinha has been quoted in the global media for his views on business and economic policy, including in The Economist, the Wall Street Journal, Business Week, the New York Times, CNN, Bloomberg, and CNBC.
 His essays and op-eds have been published in several major publications, including the Harvard Business Review and the Financial Times.

-Articles written by Jayant Sinha, such as the Paradox of Fast Growth Tigers in the McKinsey Quarterly 'Strategies That Fit Emerging Markets' in the Harvard Business Review and 'It is time for India to rein in its robber barons' in the Financial Times have widely been quoted in scholarly works and are used as reference material in business schools.

 Social media

 In 2018, Jayant Sinha found himself at the center of a controversy when he was allegedly seen garlanding individuals convicted by a Fast-Track Court in connection with a lynching case.
 The case, which had drawn significant public attention, involved the tragic death of a Muslim man.
 Sinha's actions were interpreted by some as supportive of the convicts, leading to public criticism, including from his father, Yashwant Sinha.

 However, Sinha clarified his position through multiple statements and a series of tweets, emphasizing that his actions were misunderstood.
 He strongly condemned all forms of violence and vigilantism, reaffirming his belief in the rule of law.
 Sinha highlighted that his intention was never to condone any unlawful behavior but to ensure that justice was served fairly.
 He expressed deep regret if his actions were misinterpreted as support for vigilantism.

 Sinha's involvement in the case began in April 2018, after the Fast-Track Court sentenced the accused to life imprisonment.
 Concerned about the legal process, Sinha and local BJP leaders facilitated legal assistance for the convicts, who were later granted bail by the Hon'ble Ranchi High Court.
 The High Court, in its order, noted a lack of specific evidence against the accused and thus released them on bail.

 Through media interviews and public statements, Sinha emphasized that his efforts were aimed at ensuring justice for all, seeking to prevent wrongful punishment of the innocent while also holding the guilty accountable.

-He maintained that his actions were guided by a commitment to justice and the rule of law, advocating for a fair and transparent legal process.
+Sinha never met with the family of the victims of the mob lynching even though they were just constituents.
+His efforts were focused exclusively on the helping the accused.